-Mobile Wallets and Merchant Accounts
+Mobile Wallets, NFC and Your Merchant Account

 Is Apple Pay Secure?

-How do I Accept Mobile Payments?
+How do I Accept Mobile Wallet Payments?

-For a merchant to take advantage of the many benefits of accepting mobile payments, the only major cost is buying and installing a contactless payment terminal.
-Fraud damages are still covered by the credit card companies, not the merchant or customer.
-Mobile payments are fast and convenient, allowing a merchant to serve long lines of customers quickly by cutting down on the time it takes to handle and process magnetic stripe cards, EMV chip cards and cash.
+For a merchant to take advantage of the many benefits of accepting mobile payments, the only major cost is buying a contactless payment terminal.
+Our POS systems and terminals can accept swipe, EMV chip and NFC payments, so you can cater to all customer payment preferences.
+Mobile payments are fast and convenient, allowing you to serve customers more quickly by cutting down on the time it takes to handle and process magnetic stripe cards, EMV chip cards and cash.